lekha2000/Stramark_Training/Basics JQuery/Food Ordering App/README.md

 ## To See What All Items Added
     1. Right Click anywhere on the Application.
     2. In the Bar either Click on >> and select Console/ if Console is directly visible then click on that.
-    3. You Get to See
+    3. You Get to See Item , Quantity and respect price with total amount to be paid.

+## Thanks For Spending Time in Reading this ReadMe document Hope You Enjoyed the Application